HelloWorld-1017/HelloWorld-1017.github.io/_posts/collections/theories/2024-05-30-Economic-and-Finance.md

 ---
-title: Economic and Financial Theories
+title: Theories in Economic and Finance
 categories:
  - Collections
  - Economics & Finance